Driving Abroad

 UK Government: www.gov.uk/driving-abroad

-Driving in France - the official Crit'Air government website is here (for buying the emission discs) - beware of other sites charging inflated prices: https://www.certificat-air.gouv.fr/
+Driving in France: Some cities ban all vehicles that do not meet the air quality restrictions - see above.
+There are no exemptions for historic vehicles (including those registered in France, the UK and EU).
+Compliant vehicles must display an emission disc.
+The official Crit'Air government website is here (for buying the emission discs) - beware of other sites charging inflated prices: https://www.certificat-air.gouv.fr/

-For Towing A Trailer overseas, please see here
+For Towing A Trailer (with a vehicle onboard) overseas and 'Carnet' forms, please see here

 MoT requirements for 'Historic Vehicles'

-Our considered view then was that in law the visited country should accept the HV status of the vehicle and not demand evidence of testing.
+Our considered view is that in law the visited country should accept the HV status of the vehicle and not demand evidence of testing.
 We cannot see any reason why that position would have changed and we have received no anecdotal evidence to suggest there is a problem.

 However, we also considered that a voluntary test would be a wise precaution for two principal reasons.
 The first is to provide a degree of reassurance that the vehicle is fit for the journey and has no obvious issues.
 The second is that in the event of an accident, there is some supporting evidence that the car had recently been found roadworthy by an independent source.